Estimation of Inverse Weibull Distribution Under Type-I Hybrid Censoring: Bayesian Analysis

 \subsection{Lindley's Approximation}

-It is known that the (\ref{q5}) can not be computed explicitly.
-Because of that Lindley(1980) proposed an approximation to compute the ratio of two integrals such as (\ref{q5}).
+It is known that the (\ref{q55}) can not be computed explicitly.
+Because of that Lindley(1980) proposed an approximation to compute the ratio of two integrals such as (\ref{q55}).
 This has been used by several authors to obtain the approximate Bayes estimators.
 This approximation technique uses Taylor's series expansion of the integral expression around maximum likelihood estimator.
-For details see Lindley (1980) or Press (2001).
-Other approximation form, e.g., Laplace approximation and approximation form in Tierney and Kadane (1986) can be used to evaluate (\ref{q5}).\

 Based on Lindley's approximation, the approximate Bayes estimates of $ \alpha $ and $ \lambda $ under the squared error loss functions are respectively

 where $ \hat{\alpha} $ and $ \hat{\lambda} $ are MLEs of $ \alpha $ and $ \lambda $ respectively and a, b, c, d are the known hyper parameters.
 The explicit expressions of $ \tau_{11},\tau_{12},\tau_{22},l_{30},\tau_{21}, l_{03}, l_{12}, l_{21}$ are provided in the Appendix A. \